Job Readiness Job Search Services

 • Client hired in unsubsidized employment:

-• Completes WTW 2 signed by the client and CalSAWS and ECA entries.
-All dates
+• Completes the WTW 2 signed by the client and CalSAWS and ECA entries.

 • Pays ancillary, if needed.

-• Enters “First Day Attendance” in CalSAWS when client shows on first day.
+• Enters “Active" and "Attending” in CalSAWS when the client shows on the first day.

-• Sends a copy of WTW 2 and SCD 549A to CM EC, processes Task and places Task# on top of page.
+• Sends a copy of WTW 2 and SCD 549A to the Case Management (CM) AEC/EC, processes Task and places Task# on top of the page.

 • Notifies the assigned CM EC to set up support services, if needed.

-• Sends Task and SCD 549A with WTW 2 to IDM.
+• Sends a Task to the Eligibility Worker (EW) and SCD 549A with WTW 2 to Imaging.

-• When a participant needs additional time beyond week 8 of job search, the Employment Connection Center (ECC) Employment Counselor (EC) meets with client as follows:
+• When a participant needs additional time beyond the 8th week of job search, the Employment Connection Center (ECC) AEC/EC meets with the client as follows:

 • Emails case manager EC to review/extend supportive services,

-• In CalSAWS amends Plan by referring and scheduling new activity for four (4) additional weeks.
+• In CalSAWS, adds a new WTW Plan by referring and scheduling new activity for four (4) additional weeks.

-• Case conferencing with CM and/or ERS EC at midpoint of client activity is recommended to evaluate progress and course of action.
+• Case conferencing with CM and/or Employer Relations Specialist (ERS) AEC/EC at the midpoint of the client activity is recommended to evaluate progress and course of action.

 • All client deactivations MUST be discussed with and approved by a supervisor.

-Reminder: Updates activity “hours of participation” by close of business in ECA (daily).
+Reminder: Updates activity “hours of participation” by close of business each Friday in CalSAWS.

-An orientation is required.
 Job Readiness essentials workshops are embedded within job search services and may include interviewing skills development, mock interviews and conducting a job search in a wide range of occupations in the local labor market.
-Other workshops may include but are not limited to:
+Other workshops may include, but are not limited to:

 • self-esteem,